 Most of the time, the ZFS on Linux messes up the DKMS modules after the update.
 I suggest to clean up and reinstall DKMS modules once again.
 As of December 12, 2018, the ZFS on Linux will remove all of the DKMS modules for no reason.

 First, check your DKMS status.
 You will need to clean up the DKMS if it is empty (nothing is installed), orphan (no kernel is installed) or multiple (multiple kernels installed).
-If it is clean (single kernel only), you can skip this step.
+If it is clean (single kernel only), you may skip this step.
 If you are using ZFS on Linux ver 0.7.x, your DKMS will contain two modules (zfs and spl).
 If you are using ver.
 0.8.x, your DKMS will contain one module only (zfs).

 In my example above, my ZFS on Linux is 0.7.12, my old kernel is 3.10.0-862.14.4.el7, my new kernel is 3.10.0-957.1.3.el7.
 Your version may be different.

 You may want to remove both ZFS and SPL DKMS modules first, then reinstall them:

 #If your version is 0.7.x: sudo dkms remove zfs/0.7.12 --all; sudo dkms remove spl/0.7.12 --all; #If your version is 0.8.x: sudo dkms remove zfs/0.8.2 --all;

 Sometimes, you will need to remove the old kernel manually:

 sudo dkms remove zfs/0.7.12 -k 3.10.0-862.14.4.el7.x86_64; sudo dkms remove spl/0.7.12 -k 3.10.0-862.14.4.el7.x86_64;